-Accommodations at AUArts are classified as Basic Accommodations or Enhanced Accommodations:
+Accommodations at AUArts are classified as:

+Basic Accommodations

 Basic Accommodation Services are supported by the University and include exam accommodations such as extended time, distraction-free environments or use of personal computing (hardware and/or software) technology as well as adjustments to class attendance expectations, and/or extended time for course assignments.
 Students requiring basic accommodation services are required to register with Learning Assistance.
 Once registered, staff will work with you to create an Accommodation Plan.
 Current medial documentation or similar supportive documentation is required.